hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-session-analysis/README.md

 customer needs and they buy from us, that's convenience for the customer and more sales for us, everyone wins.

-Note also the reference inference is not so certain.
+Note also the reverse inference is not so certain.
 If the customer is buying batteries, it's much more of a guess that they need a torch too.
+They might already have bought a torch (from us!) or it might be they need batteries for a TV remote control, lots of possibilities.

 So the problem really is about sequencing and causality.
-What things do people buy together than may be related.
+What things do people buy together that may be related.

 ### Winter Clothing